Montpelier Bean Feast

-Montpelier Bean Feast is an annual event taking place in Montpelier Park in Montpelier, Bristol, UK.
+Montpelier Bean Feast is an annual event taking place in Montpelier Park in Montpelier, Bristol, England.
 The emphasis is on celebrating community pride in the local harvest, heritage and creativity.

 The original Montpelier Bean Feast was an 18th-century Bristol event.
-Local residents revived the event in 2009 as a family friendly community festival celebrating the local area, encouraging friendly connections and good will within the diverse community.
-The event includes delicious tasty treats, a produce exchange market, bean themed games and competitions, arts and crafts workshops, live music performances and mock elections of King and Queen Bean.
+Local residents revived the event in 2009 as a family friendly community festival celebrating the local area.
+The event includes food, a produce exchange market, bean-themed games and competitions, arts and crafts workshops, live music performances and mock elections of King and Queen Bean.
 The event is supported by a small grant from Bristol City Council and the Quartet Community Foundation.